LostBeard/RadzenIconFullscreenIssue/README.md

 # RadzenIconFullscreenIssue
+`<RadzenIcon Icon="fullscreen">` can cause `element.requestFullscreen()` to misbehave in Chrome.

-Demonstrates a possible issue related to RadzenIcon, element.requestFullscreen, and the Chrome web browser.
+This repository demonstrates a possible issue related to RadzenIcon, element.requestFullscreen, and the Chrome web browser.

 ## Steps to reproduce
 - Start a new Blazor WASM Standalone project
 - Add Radzen to the project
-- Add a `<RadzenIcon Icons="fullscreen">` to a page
+- Add a `<RadzenIcon Icon="fullscreen">` to a page
 - Add code to the page to call `element.requestFullscreen()` on a div when a button is clicked
 - Run the project in Chrome
 - Click the button to request fullscreen